brotherlogic/github_overseer/proposals/task_tracker.md

 ## Tasks

+1. Overseer builds a docker rep and uploads the repo
+1. fleet-infra: overseer loads in the repo
 1. githubridge: Githubridge supports listing files in the repo
 1. Overseer runs through each project and builds a mapping from repo -> latest hash
 1. Overseer tracks file listing to given hash